xcart/xcart-docs/_pages/kb_en/modules/exit_offers.md

 identifier: ref_1T0EXlkr
 title: Exit Offers
 order: 91
-published: false
+published: true
 ---
-The [Exit Offers module](https://market.x-cart.com/addons/exit-offers.html "Exit Offers") allows to display an exit popup when a visitor moves the mouse up to the close button and is about to leave your site.
-This way it's possible to grab visitors back right when they are about to leave your store and recover sales which you would otherwise lose.
+The [Exit Offers module](https://market.x-cart.com/addons/exit-offers.html "Exit Offers") allows to display an exit popup when a visitor moves the mouse up to the close button and is about to leave the site.
+This way it's possible to grab visitors back right when they are about to leave the store and recover sales.

 To intall the module follow directions from {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.